api-search/admin-core/README.md

-# admin
+# APIs.io Admin
-This is a site for administrating the APIs.io search engine.
+The is the administrative site for the APIs.io search engine.